-Total Phosphorus: Surface and bottom phosphorus were lower than levels observed in 2020, remaining in the mesotrophic and oligotrophic categories.
+Total Phosphorus: Comparing data from 2021 and the 2022 seasons, the surface total phosphorus has increased, while the bottom total phosphorus has decreased.
+Long Lake remains in the mesotrophic and oligotrophic categories.
 The overall trend is remaining steady but levels should be carefully monitored.
-Limited testing during the 2020 season may cause a skew in the data.
+Limited testing during the 2020 season may cause a skew in the data, it has already been noted.

-Chlorophyll a: Chlorophyll a levels were higher than the 2020 levels in Long Lake, but still falling well within the oligotrophic range.
-This parameter should be carefully monitored as increase in Chlorophyll a levels is directly tied to the increased presence of lake nutrients.
+Chlorophyll-a: Chlorophyll-a levels were lower than the 2021 levels in Long Lake, but still falling well within the oligotrophic range.
+This parameter should still be carefully monitored as an increase in Chlorophyll-a levels is directly tied to the increased presence of lake nutrients.
 Secchi Depth: Regular secchi depth measurements were taken this year, and readings remained within the normal range.
+Secchi depth transparency data shows a slight increase compared to 2021 and 2020.

-Calcium: Calcium levels were slightly higher than the 2020 season.
+Calcium: Calcium levels were slightly lower than the 2021 season.
 The calcium level has been shown to be adequate for zebra mussels to colonize in a laboratory setting, but calcium levels are not yet thought to be high enough for lake colonization based on data focusing on European zebra mussel infestations.
 Small quantities of zebra mussels have been found in Long Lake.
-Nitrogen (Nitrate/Nitrite): Levels remained stable throughout the sampling season and similar to 2020's levels.
+Nitrogen (Nitrate/Nitrite): Levels have increased compared to 2021, however, remains stable throughout the sampling season and similar to levels from 2005.